Sound

 0,46875 min (< 30sek)

-What is a harmful sound?
+What is harmful noise?

 Protect your ears

-Earplugs for every situation
+Earplugs for all situations

 Children’s hearing